Clark County Commission: Early 2000s corruption scandal

-Concluding an investigation from 2002–2006 by the Federal Bureau of Investigation, four out of seven commissioners were convicted of multiple corruption charges on May 5, 2006.
-Former commissioners Dario Herrera, Erin Kenny, Mary Kincaid-Chauncey and Lance Malone were convicted of conspiracy and multiple counts of wire fraud and extortion under color of law for depriving the commission and the citizens of Clark County of their right to the honest services of public officials.
+In 2006, former commissioners Dario Herrera, Erin Kenny, Mary Kincaid-Chauncey and Lance Malone were convicted of corruption after an investigation from 2002 to 2006 by the Department of Justice The four commissioners were convicted of multiple corruption charges on May 5, 2006. were convicted of conspiracy and multiple counts of wire fraud and extortion under color of law for depriving the commission and the citizens of Clark County of their right to the honest services of public officials.
 They were sentenced to federal prison terms.